-We have audited the compliance of Los Angeles Youth Network (a California public benefit charitable corporation), with the types of compliance requirements described in the U.S. Office of Management and Budget Uniform Guidance Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2018 and 2017.
-Los Angeles Youth Network's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the compliance of Los Angeles Youth Network (doing business as "Youth Emerging Stronger") (the "Organization" or "YES") (a California public benefit charitable corporation), with the types of compliance requirements described in the U.S. Office of Management and Budget Uniform Guidance Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2019 and 2018.
+The Organization's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.